 The Emergency Management Preparedness and Assistance Trust Fund (EMPA) was created within Ch.
 252, F.S.
 Since inception of the Trust Fund in 1993, it has remained at the same funding level despite a substantial increase in demands on county and municipal emergency management.
-The EMPA was administered by the Florida Department of Community Affairs (DCA), but as of October 1, 2011, it is now placed under the oversight of the Executive Office of the Governor.
-Currently an annual surcharge of \$2.00 per residential property insurance policy and \$4.00 per commercial property insurance policy is imposed.
+The EMPA is administered under the oversight of the Executive Office of the Governor.
+An annual surcharge of \$2.00 per residential property insurance policy and \$4.00 per commercial property insurance policy is currently imposed.
 A recent LCIR study suggests that changes in the insurance industry since the 1994 inception of the surcharge may be responsible for unintended "loopholes" in surcharge assessments.
-It is important to note that the fees or types of policies this surcharge affects has not been modified since this trust fund's inception.
-Support an examination into methods to correct the deficiencies in surcharge collection and apply the surcharge to the number of units or parcels included for coverage in a commercial or residential insurance policy.
+It is important to note that the fees or types of policies this surcharge affects have not been modified since the trust fund's inception.
+The County supports an examination of methods to correct the deficiencies in surcharge collection and the application of the surcharge to the number of units or parcels included for coverage in a commercial or residential insurance policy.

 Prior to 2003, proceeds from the EMPA trust fund were distributed based on a fixed allocation formula in the statute and authorized each year by the Legislature.
 Since then, the annual appropriation levels for base grants to county emergency management programs have equaled \$7.1 million, a historical level representing approximately 44 percent of the annual trust fund proceeds.
-Support maintaining this funding level as the minimum allocation for County Base Grants and support an across the board increase in county base grants to reflect the increased demands on county emergency management programs.
+The County supports maintaining this funding level as the minimum allocation for County Base Grants and supports an across the board increase in county base grants to reflect the increased demands on county emergency management programs.